unparalleled-js/docs-1/docs/workbot/modals.md

 - slash commands,
 - modal view submissions

-The components above invoke a bot command, and generate a Trigger ID.
+The components above invoke a bot command and generate a Trigger ID.
 The New command trigger can then pick it up.
 Trigger IDs are mandatory for modals – opening, updating and pushing modal views requires this trigger ID.

 The New command trigger datatree contains a **Modal** object which stores modal-related context for you to perform modal actions.
 | Modal datapills  | Description                                                                                                                                                                                                                            |